Disponible/available in: Français (French)

 The project was awarded $11 million in funding from the Investment in Affordable Housing Program.

-Community profile (pre-build)
+Community Profile (pre-build)

-• It is a family community located north of Raymond Street between Booth and Rochester Streets, close to the Asian and Italian communities.
-Schools, parks and recreational facilities
+• It is a family community located north of Raymond Street between

 • Half of the tenants are single parents